-Safety belt usage has generally shown an upward trend over time.
-The 2021 results indicate further progress in usage among occupants traveling on higher speed roadways (Interstates, Principal Arterials) and in certain vehicle (SUVs) and occupant (females, passengers) types.
-Results also point to where improvement is still needed among the low belt use groups, including occupants in pickup trucks, Black occupants, and occupants traveling on lower speed roadways.
-Occupant protection programs should seek to use proven countermeasures that work to increase safety belt usage among the disproportionately low use groups that are identified in this survey.
+Results point to where progress is needed to further reach and convince the traditionally low belt use groups, including males, occupants in pickup trucks, Black occupants, and occupants traveling on lower speed roadways.
+Occupant protection programs should seek to use the countermeasures proven to work in increasing safety belt usage among the disproportionately low use groups identified in this survey.